groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/groupdocs-annotation-java-supported-formats/_index.md

 }
 ```

-**Beyond Basic Output**: In production code, you might want to:
-- Store these extensions in a Set for fast lookup
-- Group them by category (images, documents, spreadsheets)
+In production you’d likely store the extensions in a `Set` for fast look‑ups or group them by category (images, documents, spreadsheets).
-- Create user-friendly descriptions for each format
-- Build file upload filters for web interfaces

-## Advanced Implementation Patterns

-### Building a Format Validator
+## How to Build Format Validator Java

-Here's a practical example of how you might use this in a real application:
+If you need to validate uploads on the fly, a static validator gives you O(1) look‑ups and keeps your code clean.

 ```java
 import com.groupdocs.annotation.options.FileType;